Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 18
 Click ``||fwdSensors:Sensors||`` drag and drop ``||fwdSensors:sonar1 distance is under 0 m||`` to replace ``||logic:true||`` condition of ``||logic:true||`` within the ``||logic:if true then||`` block

+~hint What did that do?
+- We are using the sonar sensor to check distance from other objects
+- We are having the computer check sonar distance and make a choice based on the information hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {